-Serving Monroe County and Other Counties
+Serving Rochester and Surrounding Counties

 Not every divorce must be battled in court.
 Recognizing that family matters are often best resolved by those most impacted, Mr. Bezinque was the first to introduce the Rochester area to Collaborative Law.

 Assisting his clients to maintain dignity and respect in crafting a lasting resolution of divorce and separation issues, he works closely with them to resolve all aspects of divorce, including custody and parenting of children, valuation of division of assets, businesses, spousal and child support.

 A founding member of the Collaborative Law Association of the Rochester Area, Mr. Bezinque maintains close working relationships with professionals in financial management, mental health and valuation to achieve an effective outcome for his clients.

 Assisted by experienced counsel and trained professionals, Collaborative Law helps ensure the dispute remains confidential and out of court.

 Serving the greater Rochester, New York region, including Monroe, Genesee, Livingston, Ontario, Orleans, Wayne and Wyoming counties.